 Generations of parents have doubtless thanked Gillespie for his tuneful version of his mother’s holiday child-control strategy, but the image of the all-seeing Santa helps us to see that all lists of fame–and of infamy–involve not only categorizing people, with its aforementioned problems, but also a degree of surveillance.
 How does a student get on a dean’s list?
 Because her performance has been measured and tracked week after week after month after month.
 In turn, the current forms of tracking are not even human generated.
 Despite its title, a “dean’s list” is not a list of names compiled by an individual dean whose office one could find in a building on a campus, but rather the product of surveillance in the form of machine-gathered statistics and of the committees, which are faceless to students, that sort through them.
 Thus the authorship and scene of composition of these and other honorific lists is obscured, both nowhere and everywhere.
 In this light, the popular image of an omniscient imaginary being–Santa–compiling a list of naughty and nice children from his cozy home on the north pole makes a comical picture of the unlocatable, hence dubious authority of any list of the good, let alone of the best.

 How should we live in a world of such lists?
 Given that we can’t claim ownership of the very form of the list as Santa does in O’Neill’s cartoon, perhaps an understanding of the genre would help.
 To that end, it is worth noting that among the 18 posts (including this one) on Listology so far, five of them have concerned lists of personal names: A Roll Call of Lovers’ Roles in Lydgate’s Temple of Glas, Friending Thebes, “An Epic ‘Hit List,’” and “The Bede Roll for the Church of St. Mary in Sandwich.”
-It would seem that despite their problems, lists of names, including Santa’s, would seem to enjoy a perennial appeal.
+It would seem that despite their problems, lists of names, including Santa’s, enjoy a perennial appeal.